-8.11 Please indicate if this establishment have income from e-sports activities.
+8.18 Please indicate if this establishment is involved in e-sports activities.

-If 'Yes', please state the total income in this e-sports activity Electronic sports (also known as e-sports) is a form of competition using video games. e-sports often takes the form of organised, multiplayer video game competitions, particularly between professional players, either individually or as teams.
-Unlike traditional sports like football and badminton, e-sports players are competing virtually via gaming platforms such as personal computer, console and mobile instead.
+Is 'Yes', please state the total income in this e-sports activity

+Electronic sports (also known as e-sports) is a form of competition using video games.
+E-sports often takes the form of organised, multiplayer video game competitions, particularly between professional players, either individually or as teams.
+Unlike traditional sports like football and badminton, e-sports players are competing virtually via gaming platforms such as PC, console, and mobile instead.

+8.19 Total income

+8.20 Capital transfers received

-- 8.12 Others operating income (please specify) Please specify income earned from other than those mentioned above, if any. - 8.13 Total income Please total up item 8.1 to 8.12 - 8.14 Capital transfers received Refers to a transaction in which one institutional unit provides a financial asset or fixed asset to another unit without receiving any goods, services or assets. - 8.15 Grand Total Please total up item 8.13 and 8.14
+Capital transfer is defined as a transaction in which one institutional unit provides a financial asset or fixed asset to another unit without receiving any goods, services or assets.

+8.21 Grand Total

+Please total up item 8.19 and 8.20.

-Question 9: Expenditure
+QUESTION 9: EXPENDITURE

-The data reported for this question should be based on the Profit & Loss Account / Financial Statement and other supporting documents for reference year 2021.
-Please provide the best estimates if the account is not finalised or available.
+The data reported for this Question should be based on the Trading and Profit & Loss Account and other supporting documents for reference year 2021.
+Please provide the best estimates if the account is not unavailable or finalised.

-9.1 Cost of building materials used
+9.1 Cost of materials / components / parts used

-This cost includes all building material and have been consumed during the reference year to produce the output of this establishment.
-Materials consumed in the production of fixed assets for the establishment's own use should also be included.

-The value of building materials consumed should be cost delivered at establishment less discounts and returns and should be inclusive of opening stock less closing stock, transport, taxes and duties paidon the materials and insurance.
+Refers to all raw materials owned and used by this establishment during the reference year for the generation / production activities of this establishment.
+Materials consumed in the production of fixed assets for this establishment's own use should also be included.
+The value of materials consumed should be cost delivered at establishment less discounts and returns and should be inclusive of opening stock less closing stock, transport, taxes and duties paid on the materials and insurance.